UoB-COMSM0166/2025-group-20/README.md

 •HitBox: A small invisible circle that detects when the player’s mouse passes through it. <br>
 •SliceArray: A group of three HitBoxes arranged in a line to detect slicing direction (e.g. up, down, diagonal).<br>
 •SlicePattern: Combines multiple SliceArrays to define the full slicing rule for the fruit.
-In Easy Mode, it uses one large HitBox; in hard mode, it checks if the player slices through the correct pattern of hitboxes in the right direction.
+In Ninja Mode, it uses one large HitBox; in Samurai mode, it checks if the player slices through the correct pattern of hitboxes in the right direction.

 Our initial approach placed 3 hitboxes on each fruit, aligned with the slicing direction and moving alongside it.
 A correct slice required the cursor to hit all three in order; otherwise, the player had to try again.
 During early testing, users found this too precise because slices often failed due to slight misalignment, even if the direction was correct.
 The limited hitbox fruit coverage made accurate slicing frustrating, which went against our goal of making the game both challenging and enjoyable.